 Whilst this is all well and good in an ideal world, if there is one thing most of us have learned over the last two decades since the internet became widely available, the net is rarely ideal and there are usually complications on the way.

 Like the UK, around 20% of the US population still have no access to 3G.
 Many people living in rural areas have probably given up on the idea and as such you can’t blame them if they are not getting overly excited at the prospect of 4G.
-The reality is, for those of us who don’t live in a major city, 4G may take a long time in coming and as such, if the opportunity for superfast broadband comes calling, many will likely grab it with both hands.
+The reality is, for those of us who don’t live in a major city, 4G may take a long time in comin, so, if the opportunity for superfast broadband comes calling, many will likely grab it with both hands.

 The obvious flip side to this is if you’re in an area where 4G becomes available before superfast broadband, you can’t be blamed for running out of patience and taking the first decent service that comes your way.